+What is in a SASETA Learning Program Review?
 In keeping with their developmental roles, SETAs provide thorough feedback for remediation.
-Reports are snag lists specifying exactly what must be corrected to meet quality assurance requirements.
+Reports are therefore snag lists that specify the exact corrections for quality assurance requirements.

-SASETA provided these comments to a skills provider applying for approval on a skills programme comprised of 6 unit standards, use this information to prepare your own training training content:
+SASETA provided these comments to a skills provider applying for approval on a skills program comprised of 6 unit standards.
+Use this information to prepare your own training content.

-There are 2 learner guides submitted for this unit standard – 1 printed in color and 1 printed in black.
+Two learner guides are submitted for this unit standard – 1 printed in color and 1 printed in black.
 The 1 printed in black starts at page 1 – 29, thereafter page 1 again with page 30 indicated in pencil.
-The feedback below relates to both
+The feedback below relates to both.

 There is no alignment matrix document available for evaluation.